|Nutrition Facts (per serving)|

-Carrots can be considered the underdog of the grilled vegetable world, but they shouldn’t be.
-They are often overlooked as a grilling veggie despite their deliciously sweet and smoky flavor after only a few minutes on the grill.
-Unlike steaming, grilling carrots brings out a much more complex flavor with a fresher texture that’s still the perfect side dish for anything from burgers to chicken.
+Carrots are often overlooked as a grilling veggie despite their deliciously sweet and smoky flavor after only a few minutes on the grill.
+Unlike steaming, grilling carrots brings out a much more complex flavor with a crisper texture that’s the perfect side dish for anything from burgers to chicken.

-While grill is heating up, trim the tops and any fibrous ends of the carrots.
-Then, wash and peel the carrots patting with a paper towel to dry.
-You can cut carrots in half lengthwise if thick enough to still be at least 1/2 to 3/4 inch thick.
+While the grill is heating up, trim the leafy tops and any fibrous ends of the carrots.
+Wash and peel the carrots, patting them with a paper towel to dry.
+You can cut big carrots in half lengthwise if thick enough to still be at least 1/2 to 3/4-inch thick.

 Place a single layer of carrots in a baking dish and coat lightly with olive oil.

-Sprinkle the oiled carrots with the desired amount of salt and pepper, then season with thyme and rosemary.
+Sprinkle the oiled carrots with the desired amount of salt and pepper, then season with rosemary and thyme.

-Once the grill is heated, place carrots on the grill (cut side down if cut in half lengthwise) and cook for about 10-12 minutes with lid down, turning once during cooking.
-The carrots should develop some sear marks before turning.
+Once the grill is heated, place the carrots on the grill (cut-side down if cut in half lengthwise) and cook covered until the carrots develop grill marks, about 7 to 8 minutes per side.

-You will know when carrots are done when both sides are seared (or they begin to brown) and can be pierced with a fork with a soft crunch in the middle.
+Once flipped, you will know when the carrots are done when both sides are seared (or they begin to brown) and can be pierced with a fork with a soft crunch in the middle.

-If you have a grill basket, you can also slice your carrots into medallions or rounds.
-Follow all the steps above, but cook for about 5-7 minutes, turning once during cooking.
+- If you have a grill basket, you can also slice your carrots into medallions or rounds.
+Follow all the steps above, but cook for about 5 to 7 minutes, turning once during cooking.
 Carrot rounds look nice on a plate for presentation and are also a little easier for kids to eat.

 - To kick these grilled carrots up, consider adding a small squeeze of fresh lemon juice immediately after taking off the grill.